i05nagai/memorandum/language/english_speaking.md

 * thirsty
     * cheese made me thirsty
 * hats off to the chef
-* duty
-    * responsibility
-    * tax
-    * off duty
-        * He summoned his entire unit to a crisis meeting, even though many are off duty
-        * when your manager goes off duty, the alarm system will be monitored by a remote system
-    * on duty
-        * during office hours there is always a planning officer on duty who deals with enquiries
-        * the night shift goes on duty at 10 pm
 * I wish I could do something
 * I wish I were a sea horse
 * repercussion